bajamircea/bajamircea.github.io/_posts/2022-05-20-recursive-functions.markdown

-This style of definition has advantages such that it can be proven that: such a function exists, that it is unique, that the calculation for a particular value of the arguments terminates in a finite number of steps.
+This style of definition has advantages such that it can be proven that: such a function exists, that it is unique, that the calculation for a particular value of the arguments terminates in a finite number of steps, that can be calculated with computer code using a bound `for` loop.

 Many of the commonly used functions (and predicates) in mathematics can be defined using such definitions: addition, multiplication, exponentiation,